-Mark Cousins has over 30 years’ experience in the architectural profession with a career combining practice (working in Germany and the UK), academia (teaching in Scotland and Australia) and publishing (writing for a variety of magazines and journals).
+Mark Cousins has over 35 years’ experience in the architectural profession with a career combining practice (working in Germany and the UK), academia (teaching in Scotland and Australia) and publishing (writing for a variety of magazines and journals).

 His work as an architect is characterised by an intense investigation through a protracted series of exploratory drawings, maquette-making and archival research which seeks to develop a contemporary, if nuanced, response to the specific brief.
-The completed work can vary in scale from substantial commercial and cultural projects to innovative domestic propositions.
+The completed work can vary in scale from substantial commercial buildings and cultural projects to innovative domestic propositions.

-He has been the recipient of Erasmus grants to undertake research in Stuttgart (looking at the architect’s route to professional status) and Bangkok (documenting the informal architecture of the city’s street food vendors).
-The latter generated the exhibition ‘Drawing on Bangkok: : mobile architecture and the metropolis’ whichcomprised 31 drawings and two photobooks at the m2 Gallery (May - July 2017) in London.
-Recent projects include a residential library project, a commission for the exhibition ‘In Search of the Vernacular’ at the Oriel Myrddin Gallery (July-Oct.
-2018) in Carmarthen and a feature in Dezeen on the future of the Glasgow School of Art.
+He was invited recently to join the RIAS Education Committee and is the long-standing Chair of Publications and Reviews Editor for the Architectural Heritage Society of Scotland (AHSS).
+He has been the recipient of Erasmus grants to undertake research in Singapore (visiting non-hierarchical teaching environments).Stuttgart (looking at the architect’s route to professional status) and Bangkok (documenting the informal architecture of the city’s street food vendors).
+The latter generated the exhibition ‘Drawing on Bangkok: : mobile architecture and the metropolis’ whichcomprised thirty-one drawings and two photobooks at the m2 Gallery (May - July 2017) in London.
+A selection of these drawings feature in issue No.30 of Scroope: the Cambridge Architecture Journal.